Oil spill coats river, sea near ENI Nigeria facility

-YENAGOA, Nigeria (Reuters) - A large oil spill near Nigeria’s Brass facility, run by ENI, has spread through the sea and swamps of the oil producing Niger Delta region, local residents and the company said on Monday.
+YENAGOA, Nigeria, Dec 2 (Reuters) - A large oil spill near Nigeria’s Brass facility, run by ENI, has spread through the sea and swamps of the oil producing Niger Delta region, local residents and the company said on Monday.

 ENI said it was not yet possible to determine the cause of the spill.